Olical/nfnl/README.md

 Enhance your [Neovim][neovim] experience through [Fennel][fennel] with zero overhead.
-Write Fennel, run Lua, nfnl will not load unless you're actively modifying your Neovim configuration or plugin source code.
+Write Fennel, run Lua, nfnl will not load unless you're actively modifying your Neovim configuration or plugin source code ([nfnl-plugin-example][nfnl-plugin-example]).

 - Only loads when working in directories containing a `.nfnl.fnl` configuration file.